Keil-Lynch/Dice-Roller/README.md

 1.

-The first die comes up 3
+The first die comes up 2
-The second die comes up 3
+The second die comes up 6
-Your total roll is 6
+Your total roll is 8

 or

 2.

-The first die comes up 6
+The first die comes up 1
 The second die comes up 4
-Your total roll is 10
+Your total roll is 5